Biography

 Ayomi Yoshida, born in Tokyo in 1958, is a third-generation member of Japan's most distinguished printmaking dynasty.
 Her grandfather Hiroshi Yoshida was a master of the shin-hanga style, her grandmother Fujio was a noted printmaker, and both her parents — father Hodaka and mother Chizuko — were accomplished modern printmakers.

 Ayomi Yoshida was active born in 1958.
-They were associated with the Contemporary Mokuhanga movement.
+They were associated with the Contemporary Mokuhanga and Sōsaku-hanga movements.

-Ayomi Yoshida's work was shaped by the Contemporary Mokuhanga tradition in Japanese woodblock printmaking.
+Ayomi Yoshida's work was shaped by the Contemporary Mokuhanga and Sōsaku-hanga traditions in Japanese woodblock printmaking.
 Contemporary Mokuhanga: Contemporary mokuhanga (literally "wood-block print") encompasses artists working from approximately 1970 to the present who continue or reinvent traditional Japanese woodblock printing techniques.
+Sōsaku-hanga: ## What is sōsaku-hanga?
+Sōsaku-hanga (創作版画, "creative prints") was a twentieth-century Japanese print movement defined by a single commitment: the artist must design, carve, and print every work alone.

 Original prints by Ayomi Yoshida can be found in collections including Art Institute of Chicago, Minneapolis Institute of Art.